ikucan/pykafarr/README.md

 while -2 < -1:
     frame = p.poll(num_messages = 1000, max_time = 30000)
-    # frame is a pandas data frame with columns containing the fields from the
+    # frame is a pandas data frame with columns containing fields as defined in the Avro schema for the message
     print(frame)
 ```